ts-klassen/ttsQuestVVDDD/README.md

 The `audioStatusUrl` key is a string containing a URL to check the status of the conversion process.
 The `audioStatusUrl` can be used to check the current status of the conversion process.

 ### credit
 The `credit` key is a string containing the name or other identifier of the speaker.
 This can be useful when using multiple speakers or when the speaker is important for the use case.
-The `credit` key is required to be displayed when the converted speech is used publicly, such as in a video or audio recording.
-The credit string should be displayed in a visible and readable manner, such as in the credits section or as a voiceover.
-If the converted speech is not used publicly, the credit string may be omitted.
+The `credit` key is required to be displayed when the converted speech is used publicly.
+Terms and conditions of VOICEVOX and its voice characters apply.

 ## Error Handling
 The API will return error responses in JSON format with a status code indicating the error.
 The following error codes and messages will be returned: